Cyber Org

 Cyber Org (サイバーオーグ SAIBAOGU) is an action video game developed by FuzzBox, published by Square and released in 1999 for the PlayStation.

-A majority of the game is in English.

 Gameplay

 Classified as a Space Opera, a new type of action game, Cyber Org is set in a futuristic world, with three different playable characters and multiple areas to explore.
 Each area has puzzles and fight sequences rendered in polygonal 3D.
 The gameplay is easy to understand even for beginners, utilizing a single button combined with a secondary button for combo attacks.

 Audio

 The music of Cyber Org was composed by Yoshihiro Sato.